mixlr/mixlr.github.io/_posts/2016-02-02-were-hiring.md

 tags: jobs
 ---

-We're currently hiring for a number of roles, including:
+We're currently hiring for a number of roles, including but not limited to:

 * Backend Developer
 * Frontend Developer